Jose Reyes gets last laugh after being embarras...

 Jose Reyes gets last laugh after being embarrassed by Braves

-...
-Yahoo Daily Fantasy Baseball contest now] Reyes was on second base with the Mets already leading former teammate Bartolo Colon 5-0 in the third inning.
+... his most productive game of the season. [] Reyes was on second base with the Mets already leading former teammate Bartolo Colon 5-0 in the third inning.
 That’ ...

 Tweets